python-can-define-radio/python-course/classroom_activities/ex_1_shell.md

 ## Inside of the otherstuff directory,
 ## make the following folder structure using the terminal.
 ## Put the words of your choice inside of the txt files.
-## An easy way to verify this is by running the "tree" command,
+## An easy way to verify this is by running the `tree` command that you just learned.
-##  which displays all of the contents including subdirectories.
-(Try it out!)
 ##
 ## .
 ## └── house